Michaelp1994/eslint-plugin-typegraphql/README.md

 ## Usage

+This is based on the rules of [graphql-esllint](https://github.com/B2o5T/graphql-eslint) but for TypegraphQL where they can be applied.

 Add `graphql` to the plugins section of your `.eslintrc` configuration file.
 You can omit the `eslint-plugin-` prefix:

 ```json